-The initial impetus behind this article was research on Lieutenant George Duff Gordon, who hailed from Elgin – during the course of this it became apparent that 2 Northamptonshire Regiment had suffered heavy losses over the period between 10 and 13 March 1915, with the war diary identifying that of 20 officers, 10 were killed, 7 wounded, with 1 missing.
+The initial impetus behind this article was research on Lieutenant George Duff Gordon, who hailed from Elgin.
+During the course of this it became apparent that 2 Northamptonshire Regiment had suffered heavy losses over the period between 10 and 13 March 1915, with the war diary identifying that of 20 officers, 10 were killed, 7 wounded, with one missing.
 One of the wounded officers died several days later.
 Of other ranks, the diary records that 102 were killed and 203 wounded, with 109 missing.
 The vast majority of these casualties are commemorated on the Le Touret Memorial.

 Le Touret Memorial (Image: CWGC)

 The article on Neuve Chapelle describes the action at this often forgotten offensive and sets out some detail of the losses sustained by regiments taking part in the action.

 Second Lieutenant Edward Matthews was killed on 10 March 1915.